 Ringo Starr sings on the carefree “Don’t Pass Me By” and “Good Night.”
 He also gets a rare songwriting credit on the former.

-George Harrison contributes the marvelous “While My Guitar Gently Weeps,” the silly “Piggies,” and “Long, Long, Long.”
+George Harrison writes the marvelous “While My Guitar Gently Weeps,” the silly “Piggies,” and “Long, Long, Long.”

 John Lennon is finding ways to balance his interest in politics, Oriental philosophy, and modern artist and future love interest, Yoko Ono.

-On “Revolution 1,” the song’s lyrics express Lennon’s ambivalence about political revolution and call for people to find their own personal revolutions.
-On “Revolution 9” plays with Musique concrète.
+On “Revolution 1,” the song’s lyrics express Lennon’s ambivalence about political revolution and call for people to find their own causes.
+On “Revolution 9,” Lennon plays with Musique concrète.
 And, on “Julia,” he provides one of the most beautiful, earnest testimonies of love and loss.

 Paul McCartney contributes a number of songs to The Beatles’ self-titled album.
 “Martha My Dear” and “I Will” are as tender as you’d expect.
 Meanwhile, however, “Helter Skelter” and “Honey Pie” are bizarre proto-hard-rockers.